Healthcare Transactions, Litigation & Alternative Dispute Resolution

 On July 31, 2020, Governor Kemp signed two more executive orders extending the Public Health State of Emergency and existing COVID-19 safety measures.
 Executive Order 07.31.20.01 extended the Public Health State of Emergency through September 10, 2020.
 The Public Health State of Emergency allows for enhanced coordination across government and the private sector for supply procurement, comprehensive testing, and healthcare capacity.

 By renewing the applicability of existing language, Executive Order 07.31.20.02 continued to require social distancing, banned gatherings of more than fifty people unless there is six feet between each person, outlined mandatory criteria for businesses, and required sheltering in place for those living in long-term care facilities and the medically fragile, among other provisions.
 The order ran through August 15, 2020.

-As previously, jury trial and most grand jury proceedings are still prohibited.
-However, this latest order by the Chief Justice makes clear that, “This broad prohibition cannot last too much longer, even if the pandemic continues, because the judicial system, and the criminal justice system in particular, must have some capacity to resolve cases by indictment and trial.
+As previously, jury trial and most grand jury proceedings were still prohibited.
+However, the August 2020 order by the Chief Justice made clear that, “This broad prohibition cannot last too much longer, even if the pandemic continues, because the judicial system, and the criminal justice system in particular, must have some capacity to resolve cases by indictment and trial.
 Accordingly, the COVID-19 Task Force is focusing on how grand jury and jury trial proceedings could safely be conducted even where levels of COVID-19 are high, including the possibility of conducting grand jury proceedings and jury selection remotely.”